MikeDev101/PicoPasskey/README.md

 Combine that with a Raspberry Pi Pico and a Bluetooth serial adapter, and you've got a PicoPasskey.

 # Cool.
 How do I...
-* **Flash the firmware** - Install a copy of MicroPython, then copy the files in the `fw` folder to the exposed drive interface.
+* **Flash the firmware** - Install a copy of CircuitPython, then copy the files in the `fw` folder to the exposed drive interface.
 Reboot the device once, then follow further instructions below.
 * **Wire things up** - See provided schematics.
 * **Autofill my credentials** - Install the provided PicoPasskey.apk app, or use a Bluetooth Serial Terminal app with the instructions provided below.